typegoose/typegoose/docs/guides/quick-start-guide.md

   public name?: string;
 }

-const Kitten = getModelForClass(KittenClass);
+const KittenModel = getModelForClass(KittenClass);

-let document = await Kitten.create({ name: 'Kitty' });
+let document = await KittenModel.create({ name: 'Kitty' });
 // "document" has proper types of KittenClass
 ```

 :::note
-`new Kitten({})` has no types of KittenClass, because Typegoose doesn't modify functions of Mongoose, [read more here](./faq.md#why-does-new-model-not-have-types)
+`new KittenModel({})` has no types of KittenClass, because Typegoose doesn't modify functions of Mongoose, [read more here](./faq.md#why-does-new-model-not-have-types)
 :::

 ## Do's and Don'ts of Typegoose

 - Typegoose is a wrapper for Mongoose's models
-- Typegoose aims to not modify any functions of Mongoose
+- Typegoose does not modify any functions of Mongoose
 - Typegoose aims to get Mongoose's models to be stable through type-information
 - Typegoose aims to make Mongoose more usable by making the models more type-rich with TypeScript
-- Decorated schema configuration classes (like KittenClass above) must use explicit type declarations
+- Decorated schema configuration classes (like `KittenClass` above) must use explicit type declarations

 ## Extra Examples